-Miami Children's Hospital is blessed with many outstanding volunteers.
+Nicklaus Children's Hospital, formerly Miami Children's Hospital, is blessed with many outstanding volunteers.
 Here you can meet a few of our dedicated Hospitality Cart volunteers.

-Stephanie Gonzalez has been a volunteering at Miami Children’s Hospital since 2008 in order to fulfill her high school requirements.
+Stephanie Gonzalez has been a volunteering at Nicklaus Children's Hospital, formerly Miami Children's Hospital, since 2008 in order to fulfill her high school requirements.
 She currently volunteers in the Pediatric Care Center, and has also volunteered in the Radiology Department and has been involved with the Hospitality Cart.
 “I love the hospital environment and feel as if I am always needed,” she said.
 Stephanie is very determined, energetic and focused.
 She attends St. Brendan High School and is looking forward to a career in business and music.

 The Pediatric Care Center has five summer volunteers.
 Stephanie assists with tasks such as answering the telephone, pulling medical records, data inputting, making copies, and assisting the nurses with other duties, as needed.
 “The volunteers are amazing.
 They have helped us get organized, and given the nurses an opportunity to catch up on accumulated paper work,” said Leslie Gutierrez, Administrative Assistant.